Methods of classification

 In this case the unit would be classified to Class 3911 Car Retailing, as the car retailing activity is predominant.

-4.23 As mentioned in paragraph 4.18, the top-down method of classification is the preferred method of the ABS and Statistics NZ, as well as ISIC.
+The top-down method of classification is the preferred method of the ABS, Statistics NZ and ISIC.

-4.28 Apart from the general classification principles, methods and issues outlined above, a wide range of more specific issues arise in the treatment of certain activities in the ANZSIC.
-The more significant of these are discussed in Chapter 5 of this publication.
+Apart from the general classification principles, methods and issues outlined above, a wide range of more specific issues arise in the treatment of certain activities in the ANZSIC.
+The more significant of these are discussed in A guide to the coding of certain activities section of this publication.